-Off-the-shelf implementations of non-stationary kernels are a bit few and far between.
-While there are some {\sf R} packages offering non-stationary kernel implementations, such as {\tt convoSPAT} \citep{convoSPAT} and {\tt BayesNSGP} \citep{BayesNSGP}, these are targeted towards spatial applications and are only implemented for two-dimensional inputs.
+Off-the-shelf implementations of nonstationary kernels are not readily available.
+While there are some {\sf R} packages offering nonstationary kernel implementations, such as {\tt convoSPAT} \citep{convoSPAT} and {\tt BayesNSGP} \citep{BayesNSGP}, these are targeted towards spatial applications and are only implemented for two-dimensional inputs.
 The heteroskedastic GP (hetGP) of \cite{binois2018practical}, however, is neatly wrapped in the {\tt hetGP} package for {\sf R} on CRAN \citep{hetGP} and is ready-to-use on multi-dimensional problems.
 We provide a visual of a hetGP fit to the Higdon function in the upper right panel of Figure \ref{fig:higdon}, although we acknowledge that this example is a mismatch to the hetGP functionality.
-The hetGP model offers non-stationarity in the {\it variance}, but the Higdon function example exhibits non-stationarity in the {\it mean}.
+The hetGP model offers nonstationarity in the {\it variance}, but the Higdon function example exhibits nonstationarity in the {\it mean}.
 Nevertheless, this benchmark still provides an interesting visual of the flexibility of hetGP.
-Although it oversmoothes (its predicted mean matches that of the stationary GP), it more properly allocates uncertainty in the linear region.
+Although it oversmooths (its predicted mean matches that of the stationary GP), it more properly allocates uncertainty in the linear region.

-Perhaps limited software availability in this realm is a byproduct of the fact that non-stationarity is wrapped up in the computational bottlenecks of large-scale GPs.
-Even with a flexible model, non-stationary dynamics will not be revealed without enough training data in the right places.
-In spatial statistics, where non-stationary kernels have taken hold as the weapon of choice, many of the methodological advances explicitly target both challenges at once: enhancing modeling fidelity while making approximations to deal with large training data \citep[e.g.,][]{grasshoff2020scalable,huang2021nonstationary,noack2023exact}.
+Perhaps limited software availability in this realm is a byproduct of the fact that nonstationarity is wrapped up in the computational bottlenecks of large-scale GPs.
+Even with a flexible model, nonstationary dynamics will not be revealed without enough training data in the right places.
+In spatial statistics, where nonstationary kernels have taken hold as the weapon of choice, many of the methodological advances explicitly target both challenges at once: enhancing modeling fidelity while making approximations to deal with large training data \citep[e.g.,][]{grasshoff2020scalable,huang2021nonstationary,noack2023exact}.
 In surrogate modeling, divide-and-conquer methods (discussed next) can kill those two birds with one stone.
-When one has the ability to augment training data at will, say through running new computer simulation, data can be acquired specifically to address model inadequacy through active learning \citep[e.g.,][]{sauer2023active}.
+When one has the ability to augment training data at will -- say, through running new computer simulation -- data can be acquired specifically to address model inadequacy through active learning \citep[e.g.,][]{sauer2023active}.
 It helps to have a relatively higher concentration of training data in regimes where dynamics are more challenging to model, or across ``boundaries'' when changes are abrupt.